 In the UK, applicants complete and return a TM3 form, which is available online or in paper form and must be sent back to the IPO (Intellectual Property Office).
-It costs from £170 to apply to register a trade mark online (£200 for a paper application) in one category (class) of goods or services and £50 for each additional class.
+It costs £170 to apply to register a trade mark online (£200 for a paper application) in one category (class) of goods or services and £50 for each additional class.
 In addition, there will be legal fees.
 All goods and services must be listed on which the trade mark will be used.

 They can, but they must have good reason for doing so, perhaps because your trade mark resembles theirs.
 They only have two months to oppose, which means unopposed applications can be processed very quickly.